Home School Basics

 Provide one time, written notification of your intentions to home school to Linn Benton Lincoln Education Service District.

 - If a student is being home schooled, then parents must notify LBL ESD of their intention to home school.
 Home school is education provided in the home by the parent or guardian.
 Home school parents have the full responsibility for their student’s education, including all curriculum choices and record keeping.
 Each family may use whatever methods and curriculum they choose, but they must find and purchase their materials on their own.
 Students enrolled in an online public charter school, or physically attending a local private school do not need to enroll as home school students.
-For more information please see Oregon Learning Options or call our office.

-- Your child’s home school notification will remain active until you notify us of a change.
+- Your child’s home school registration will remain active until you notify us of a change.
 Please contact our office before registering your student in public/private school, or if you are moving out of the Linn, Benton, or Lincoln county area.
 You can request a withdrawal from home school by phone, email, fax, or through our website.
 Students cannot be enrolled in a local public school until they have been withdrawn from home school.

 - Parents are responsible for all testing arrangements and costs.